erickbytes/divbull/divbull.com/content/blog/How-Stocks-are-Like-Fantasy-Football.md

 hope not to become a victim of human error.However, bad calls and bad luck are inevitable in the game of football and investing.

 I hope you enjoyed this brain dump of the parallels between fantasy football and investing.
 Both require research and strategy.
 Both require monitoring the data, earnings reports, stats and production output.
-Both can make you money, but one is a hobby with a payout of a few hundred dollars and the other can open a new world of financial freedom.
+Both can make you money.
+One is a hobby with a possible payout of a few hundred dollars for me and the other can open a new world of financial freedom.
 That's the biggest difference between them!